 From Baby to Big Kid: Month 35

 At this age, your toddler is an avid listener, but lacks the thinking skills to always make sense of what he has heard.
-Browse the information and links below to see what your little one is experiencing and learning during his or her thirty-fifth month.
+Browse the information and links below to see what your little one is experiencing and learning this month.

 In this resource